-Strand 7 : Experimental methods and epistemology (manager : Barbara Hemforth-LLF Paris 7)
+Strand 7 : Experimental methods and epistemology (Leader : Barbara Hemforth-LLF University of Paris)

 One of the central objectives of the current project is the integration of scientific approaches from different disciplines such as linguistics, psychology, informatics and neuroscience, in order to arrive at an empirical and theoretically sound description of a variety. of languages.